-I’ve been baking sourdough bread in my home kitchen for nearly four years now and teaching sourdough workshops to small groups of people for two years.
-It’s something I’ve wanted to share here on the blog for some time now, but I’ve been hesitant to to do so.
+I've been baking sourdough bread in my home kitchen for nearly five years now and teaching sourdough workshops to small groups of people for three years.
+It's something I've wanted to share here on the blog for some time now, but I've been hesitant to to do so.
 Why?
-Because baking sourdough bread is something I love very deeply, and I want you to love it, too.
-It makes me nervous to write about it because there is so much I want to tell you, and I want to do it right.
+Because there is so much I want to tell you, and I want to do it right.
 I want you to see the beauty in the process.
 I want you to see how simple the whole seemingly complicated world of sourdough baking can be.
 Most of all, I want you to succeed.
 I want you to experience the feeling of pulling your own beautiful sourdough loaves from the oven with a deep sense of pride.
-So I’m setting my fears aside, taking a deep breath and starting at the very beginning.
+So I'm setting my fears aside, taking a deep breath and starting at the very beginning.
 The Sourdough Starter.
 Without the starter, there can be no sourdough.
-Let’s begin by covering some of the basics and learning how to create your own starter.
+Let's begin by covering some of the basics and learning how to create your own starter.

 What is a Sourdough Starter?